Floyd Abrams: Career

 From 1961 to 1963, Abrams clerked for Judge Paul Conway Leahy of the United States District Court for the District of Delaware.
 Abrams joined Cahill Gordon & Reindel in 1963 and became a partner in 1970.
 He was also a Visiting Lecturer at Columbia Law School from 1981 to 1985.
 He was the William J. Brennan Jr. visiting Professor at the Columbia University Graduate School of Journalism.

 He is the founder of the Floyd Abrams Institute for Freedom of Expression at Yale Law School and the recipient of numerous awards including the Freedom Forum's Free Expression Award, The Media Institute's Freedom of Speech Award, and the American Lawyer's Lifetime Achievement Award.
 He is also the namesake of the National Coalition Against Censorship's inaugural Floyd Abrams Award, which recognizes those who have advanced free speech.

 Abrams is a member of the American Academy of Arts and Sciences.

 His clients have included The McGraw-Hill Companies, ABC, NBC, CBS, CNN, Time Magazine, Business Week, The Nation, Reader's Digest, Hearst, AIG, and others.

 He is the author of numerous books including Speaking Freely, The Soul of The First Amendment, and Friend of The Court.

 He is the subject of the PBS - American Masters documentary Floyd Abrams: Speaking Freely, which was nominated for an Emmy.

 Personal life

-Abrams lives in New York City with wife Efrat Surasky, who suffers from Alzheimer's disease.
+Abrams lives in New York City with wife Efrat Surasky, who has Alzheimer's disease.
 Together they have a son, television host Dan Abrams; and a daughter, Judge Ronnie Abrams of the United States District Court for the Southern District of New York.

 In 2008, Abrams played the role of Judge Hall in the movie Nothing but the Truth.